pfrazee/ssbmail/README.md

 This would add some protocol overhead.

+#### "Friend request" protocol

+It would be handy if you could send a message to a user's pub, asking for an introduction to a user.
+The pub would mail the target user with your contact info.

 #### Multi-key identities

 SSB logs have a rigid correctness constraint, that you must maintain a linear sequence (seq: 1, seq: 2, seq: 3, etc).
 This means you cant share a log between multiple devices, unless you have a highly-consistent ordering process, perhaps by a server/client system.

-Since it's likely we'll need to alias multiple identities anyway, it may be better to implement multi-device support by giving each their own keypair & log, and then aliasing them together.
+Since it's likely we'll need to alias multiple identities anyway, it may be best to implement multi-device support by giving each their own keypair & log, and then aliasing them together.

-#### Mobile version

-Cant make it in this world without mobile.
-Depends on multi-key identities, though.

 #### Chat

+Mail and chat are like PB&J.
+They belong together!

 This is really just an interface todo.
 (In fact, the code is 60% written for one-to-one chat.)

-Mail and chat are like PB&J.
-Can't really have one without the other.

 ---